 Microbial contamination in water systems is a global problem that spans industries ranging from water treatment plants to shipping.
-Microbial infections within water treatment plants pose a wide spread health risk to the population and when these infections become biofilm related they can prove exceptionally difficult to remove form tubes, pipes and water vats.
+Microbial infections within water treatment plants pose a wide spread health risk to the population.
+When these infections become biofilm related, they can prove exceptionally difficult to remove form tubes, pipes and water vats.

-Biofilm formation on the hulls of ships costs shipping industries billions of dollars in extra fuel that is required to combat the increased drag caused by excessive layers of biofilm material.
+For example, biofilm formation on the hulls of ships costs shipping industries billions of dollars.
+Excessive layers of biofilm material increases the drag, resulting in extra fuel to combat this.
 New technologies including altered surface structures and antimicrobial paints help to minimise biofilm attachment.

 Our testing experience includes working with: